JonathanChiang/TidyShell/README.md

 - [x] Document work being done in blog post and R/Python community feedback *[(recieved top post on Rstats)]*

-- [ ] Share a basic pytorch mnist model built in python and serialized to R

 - [ ] Try out pysyft and pytorch

 - [ ] Build Atom-based IDE on top of radian

+## Road Map

-- [ ] Objects with metadata: Attach an object's history so it can be accessed when transferred
+*  Objects with metadata: Attach an object's history so it can be accessed when transferred

-## Roadmap

 * Document requirements and dependencies in anticipation of creating a R/python virtual environment and/or docker (less priority)??

 * Publish pre-print on arxiv